 Wyatt shoots a dog

 After that, things changed in Nassau.
 Young men who hung around the Gulf gasoline station on the corner started calling Chief Avery “Wyatt” to his face.
-Teen-aged boys barked at him and laughed.
+Teenage boys barked at him and laughed.
 Wyatt seemed to lose interest in writing tickets, and the court revenue dropped off sharply.
-Then one day Chief Avery moved on to take a job directing traffic as a foot patrolman in Lake George, and it was ok to drive a bit faster through Nassau.
+Then, one day, Chief Avery moved on to take a job directing traffic as a foot patrolman in Lake George, and it was ok to drive a bit faster through Nassau.

 Wednesday, January 01, 2020